rapharomero/rapharomero.github.io/_posts/2020-01-11-cne_latent.md

 As can be seen, each embedding $z_i$ is endowed with a disk $D_i$of radius $\alpha_i+\gamma$ such that the minimum distance between $D_i$ and $D_j$ in order for the nodes to connect is $\theta^T x_{ij}$.

 If the prior similarity is high, the the disk need not be too close for the connection to form.
 As a consequence, the embeddings will not encode the prior information. -->

+## Conclusion

+We have seen that write the posterior distribution of CNE as a product of Bernoulli distributions, and looking for the Bernoulli parameters allow us to express the CNE model as a Latent Space model for graphs.
+Such an observation is useful to analyze the theoretical properties (consistency, convergence bounds) of the models, as well as to generalize the approach to different types of graphs (weighted, temporal graphs for instance).

 ## References